Keilo75/wikiguesser/README.md

 `play` - Start a game.
 `user` - Get information about a user's statistics.
 `about` - Show information about the bot.
-`ping` - Get the bots ping.

 # Contributing